 Second choice?
 Kim Basinger, who said the premise was “too ridiculous.”

-The houseboat used for the film was put on the market in 2008:
+The houseboat used for the film went on the market in 2014

-It reportedly sold for more than $2 million in 2014.
+It reportedly sold for more than $2 million.